Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 > Then I thank you, and the other faithful as well.
 I'm in your debt.

-> No. You are a citizen of this city, after all.
+> No. You are a citizen of Hest, after all.

-> Sarah will explain… It was her idea.
+> Auli will explain… It was her idea.

 He sounded uncomfortable with the information he volunteered, so I chose to hold back with my inquiry.